 Please note that although those in our database have the ‘right to be forgotten’, if you have previously donated and are a UK taxpayer, we may still need to retain personal data such as name and address for reports to HMRC.
 Those records are effectively ‘suppressed’ however, and are not included in any mailings.

-* ORA Singers is the operational of the incorporated company and charity ORA Choir
+* ORA Singers is the operational name of the incorporated company and charity ORA Choir